IRS LT38 Notice: Prepare for Collection Actions

 Financial Hardship and the Tax Debt LT38 Notice

 Financial hardship can significantly impact your ability to manage tax debt.
 Interest on unpaid taxes starts accruing daily from the due date of the return.
-The LT38 notice informs taxpayers that penalties for unpaid taxes will start accumulating again after previously being paused.
+The LT38 notice informs taxpayers that penalties for unpaid taxes will start accumulating again after previously being paused, making it important for small business owners to have reliable accounting services tailored for small businesses to stay ahead of obligations.

 Assessed taxes can be a significant burden during financial hardship and may qualify for penalty relief.

 If you believe you cannot afford to pay your tax debt, you may qualify for temporary relief by declaring your account as currently not collectible.
-This status prevents further collection actions, such as tax levies, until your financial situation improves.
+This status prevents further collection actions, such as tax levies, until your financial situation improves, and it often goes hand in hand with guidance from a top accountant for business taxes who understands IRS collection procedures.

 Claiming Currently Not Collectible Status